 Have a Meal at Eric’s on the Pier

 This famous restaurant is one of the first things I always notice as I step off the boat upon landing in Avalon.
 They have been open daily for over 76 yrs and are one of the most popular places in town.
-They serve breakfast sandwiches, breakfast burritos, best old fashioned burger, Buffalo burgers, soft taco, burritos, fish & chips & more & to go.
+They serve breakfast sandwiches, breakfast burritos, the best old-fashioned burger, Buffalo burgers, soft taco, burritos, fish & chips & more & to go.
 All welcome to come in bathing suit – pick a stool, drink your beer, or a mango daiquiri, inside the famous white line.
 Definitely a place you must try while in Catalina.
+Eric's on the Pier is definitely a place you must try while in Catalina.
+It's probably the one pier I like the most next to the Seal Beach Pier in Seal Beach.

 Take a Tour of the Casino